BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 Similarly, and that's even harder for someone like me to swallow, it doesn't matter what good, productive atmosphere you created, how adaptable your team is, how fast it makes it makes informed decisions, if you're not delivering on results, you're likely not positively remembered.

-## Realize that your expertness from yesterday can soon be over
+## Realize that your expertise from yesterday is slowly but silently depleting
 Remember when Jose Mourinho still called himself "the special one"?
 That was before he was fired three times from Real Madrid, Chelsea London and Manchester United.

 For me he seems to be a pretty good example of someone that used to be successful, but wasn't able to adjust his skills while the football was changing around him.
 And now most opponents have understood the defensive style he's playing.
 Without re-inventing himself, he won't be able to get back to his glorious days.